Pedro Eugenio Aramburu

-Pedro Eugenio Aramburu Silveti (May 21, 1903 – June 1, 1970) was an Argentine Army general and the de facto President of Argentina from 1955 to 1958.
+Pedro Eugenio Aramburu Silveti (May 21, 1903 – June 1, 1970) was an Argentine Army general and the President of Argentina from 1955 to 1958.
 He was a major figure behind the Revolución Libertadora, the military coup against Juan Perón in 1955.
 He was kidnapped by the left-wing organization Montoneros on May 29, 1970, and then murdered as part of retaliation.
 He had been involved in the June 1956 execution of Army General Juan José Valleassociated with the Peronist movement and 26 Peronist militants, after a botched attempt to overthrow his regime.

 Family

 Pedro Eugenio Aramburu Silveti was born on May 21, 1903, in Río Cuarto.
 Both of his parents were born in Spain.
 His father, Carlos Pantaleón Aramburu, was born in Zestoa, Basque Country, while his mother, Leocadia Silveti, was born in Zuriáin, Navarre.
 He had eight siblings.